stanfordnlp/CoreNLP/_pages/cmdline.md

 This results in the output file [input.txt.output](files/input.txt.output) given the same input file `input.txt`.

-However, if you just want to specify a few properties, you can instead place them on the command line, as in the first example, where annotators were specified in the command.
+However, if you just want to specify a few properties, you can instead place them on the command line.
+For example, we can specify annotators and the output format with:

 ```sh
 java -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit -file input.txt -outputFormat conll -outputFormatOptions word